 Replacing old counters is one of the top kitchen remodeling projects, and granite still remains a very popular material.
-Currently, the average price to install new granite countertops is $3,500-5,000.
+Today, granite countertops dominate over 50% of all installs, and offer one of the highest returns on investment.

 Many homeowners love the classic look and feel of granite, which works well in both modern and traditional kitchens.
-While granite counters have been loosing some popularity to other materials, such as quartz, they continue to be installed in millions of homes around the world.
+While granite countertops have been loosing some popularity to other materials, such as quartz, they continue to be installed in thousands of homes around the US.

 See costs in your areaStart Here - Enter Your Zip Code